-Miley Cyrus' Tweet About Her Controversial 'Vanity Fair' Cover Is So Important
+Miley Cyrus Spoke About Her Controversial 2008 'Vanity Fair' Cover & It's So Important

 A lot can change in ten years, and Miley Cyrus is proof of that.
 In 2008, a young Cyrus posed nearly nude for the cover of Vanity Fair, and it caused huge backlash among the public.
 However, now it's 2018, and Miley Cyrus' tweet about her controversial Vanity Fair cover proves she's grown into a woman who won't accept body shaming any longer.